 Watts Flats Wildlife Management Area

-Watts Flats WMA is located approximately eight miles southwest of the city of Jamestown and three miles southeast of the village of Panama in Chautauqua County.
+Watts Flats Wildlife Management Area (WMA) The primary purposes of the Watts Flats WMA is for wildlife management, wildlife habitat management, and wildlife-dependent recreation.
+This is a 1,324-acre property located approximately eight miles southwest of the city of Jamestown and three miles southeast of the village of Panama.
 The area is primarily made up of wetland habitat.

 Large wetlands in Watts Flats WMA

 Watts Flatt WMA is open to fishing; please visit DEC's website for more information about fishing.
 Game fish common to the East Branch of Little Brokenstraw Creek, which flows through the area, include northern pike, bullhead and sunfish.
 Bullfrogs are also common and provide a unique hunting opportunity.

 An accessible observation platform is located off Green Flats Road.
 Users of the area are likely to encounter a variety of wildlife species owing to the area's diversified habitats.
 Use theWildlife Management Area Mammal Checklist (PDF 453 KB) and the Wildlife Management Area Bird Checklist (PDF 240 KB) as a wildlife viewing guide.

 General information on accessible recreation includes links to other locations with accessible recreation opportunities and information on permits for motorized access.

 An accessible parking lot and hunting blind/observation platform are provided for people of all abilities.

 From Interstate 86, take Exit 8 head south on Route 394.
 After 5.4 miles, turn right on Route 474 then turn left on County Route 35 in 3.4 miles.
 The WMA will be on your right in about 3 miles.

 - Swede Road Parking Area #1 - Get Google Map Driving Directions

 - Swede Road Parking Area #2 - Get Google Map Driving Directions